CATE: Computation-aware Neural Architecture Encoding with Transformers: Experiments

-\textbf{NAS-Bench-101} The NAS-Bench-101 search space \cite{pmlr-v97-ying19a} consists of approximately $420$K architectures.
+\textbf{NAS-Bench-101.} The NAS-Bench-101 search space \cite{pmlr-v97-ying19a} consists of $423,624$ architectures.
 Each architecture has its pre-computed validation and test accuracies on CIFAR-10.
 The cell includes up to $7$ nodes and at most $9$ edges with the first node as input and the last node as output.
 The intermediate nodes can be either 1$\times$1 convolution, 3$\times$3 convolution, or 3$\times$3 max pooling.
 We use the number of network parameters as the computational attribute $\mathbf{P}$ for architecture pair sampling.
 We set $\delta$ to $2,000,000$ and $K$ to 2.
 The ablation studies on $\delta$ and $K$ are summarized in Section \ref{sec:ablation}.
 We split the dataset into 95\% training and 5\% held-out test sets for pre-training.

-\textbf{NAS-Bench-301} NAS-Bench-301 \cite{julien2020nas301} is a new surrogate benchmark on the DARTS \cite{liu2018darts} search space that is much larger than NAS-Bench-101.
-It uses a surrogate model to estimate the performance of roughly $10^{18}$ architectures without exhaustively evaluating the entire search space.
+\textbf{NAS-Bench-301.} NAS-Bench-301 \cite{julien2020nas301} is a new surrogate benchmark on the DARTS \cite{liu2018darts} search space that is much larger than NAS-Bench-101.
+It was created by fully training $60,000$ architectures that is \emph{stratified by the NAS methods}\footnote{We suggest referring to C.2 in ~\citep{julien2020nas301} for a detailed description on the data collection.} with a good coverage and then fitting a surrogate model that can estimate the accuracy (with noise) at epoch $100$ and the training time for any of the remaining $10^{18}$ architectures.
 To convert the DARTS search space into one with the same input format as NAS-Bench-101, we add a summation node to make nodes represent operations and edges represent data flow.
-More details about the DARTS/NAS-Bench-301 and a cell transformation example are included in Appendix.
+Following \cite{liu2018progressive}, we use the same cell for both normal and reduction cell, allowing roughly $10^9$ DAGs without considering graph isomorphism.
+More details about the DARTS/NAS-Bench-301 and a cell transformation example are included in Appendix \ref{sec.301-cell}.
 We randomly sample $1,000,000$ architectures in this search space, and use the same data split used in NAS-Bench-101 for pre-training.
 We use network FLOPs as the computational attribute $\mathbf{P}$ for architecture pair sampling.
 We set $\delta$ to $5,000,000$ and $K$ to 1.
-Because some NAS methods we compare against use the same GNN surrogate model used in NAS-Bench-301, to ensure fair comparison, we thus followed \cite{julien2020nas301} to use NB301-XGB-v1.0 which utilizes gradient boosted trees as the regression model.
+Since some NAS methods we compare against use the same GIN \cite{xu2018how} surrogate model used in NAS-Bench-301, to ensure fair comparison, we thus followed \cite{julien2020nas301} to use XGB-v1.0 and LGB-runtime-v1.0 which utilizes gradient boosted trees \cite{Chen:2016:XST:2939672.2939785,NIPS2017_6449f44a} as the regression model.